 1. Put the garlic, onions and olive oil in a large saucepan with a splash of water: this creates extra steam to soften the garlic quickly.
 Bring to the boil then reduce the heat and cook for 5 minutes until the water has evaporated and garlic is very soft.

-2. Add the sweet potato, chickpeas, water, salt, thyme, turmeric and cayenne then bring to the boil, cooking until the sweet potato has softened further.
+2. Add the sweet potato, chickpeas, salt, thyme, turmeric, cayenne and 800ml water, then bring to the boil, cooking until the sweet potato has softened further.
 Remove from the heat and leave to cool slightly.

 3. Puree mixture in a blender until smooth.
 Return to the pan, adjust the consistency with extra water if needed, then heat until boiling.
 Divide among 4 to 6 bowls and add a drizzle of lemon juice and a couple of grinds of black pepper to each bowl.